tuftsdatalab/tuftsWorkshops/docs/omics/intro-to-16S/quality-control.md

 ## DADA2 Quality Control

 !!! warning
     DADA2 assumes that your read data has had any adapters removed and that your data is demultiplexed!
+    Check out [sabre](https://github.com/najoshi/sabre) to demultiplex your samples and [Cutadapt](https://cutadapt.readthedocs.io/en/stable/) to remove adapters

 We begin by specifying the path to our data, sorting by forward and reverse strands, and grabbing our sample names: